Music of South Africa: Modern day

 Uniquely African music aside, the South African music scene has, to a large extent, been characterised by bands seeking to emulate popular genres abroad.
 However, recent years have seen South African music begin to develop a truly original sound.

 South Africa has several annual music festivals including Woodstock South Africa, MotherFudd, Oppikoppi, Rocking the Daisies and Splashy Fen.
 The music festivals cater to different genres and styles of music.
 Motherfudd is an exclusively metal festival held early in the year.
 The 2008 Motherfudd festival had a line-up of 30 bands with 2 stages and took place near Hartebeespoort.
-The Oppikoppi festival started in 1994 and is held in the Limpopo Province of South Africa, near the mining town of Northam.
+The Oppikoppi festival started in 1994 and is held in Limpopo, near the mining town of Northam.
 Originally a rock festival, Oppikoppi has expanded to include other genres.
 Splashy Fen is an annual Easter festival held on a farm near Underberg in KwaZulu-Natal, with a focus on rock and reggae music.
 Since 2016, The Legend stage at Splashy, convened by Don Clarke and Dicky Roberts has brought well known local legends back to the festival, including P J Powers in 2019.
 Rocking the Daisies is an annual music festival which is held outside Cape Town in Darling on the Cloof wine estate.
 It was established in 2005 with a focus upon rock music and is a "green" festival for which it has garnered awards.

 Skouspel is a very popular televised annual concert sponsored by the Afrikaans family-magazine Huisgenoot, hosted at the Sun City resort.
 Skouspel (translates as "spectacle") focuses primarily on Afrikaans music and regularly features some of the biggest names in the Afrikaans music scene along with new artists.

-There is also a young movement of community rap called Tzaneen Rap, producing up-and-coming rappers that are already coming up and keeping up with the rap game.
-It is a good combination of vernacular Xitsonga, Sepedi, Xhosa, Zulu, Sesotho and English lyricism.
-It was formed in the 1990s and only became popular around 2015.
-There are vernacular rappers like DNP, Dj Snake and English lyrics from Ironic, Savanna and Gratitude Moruti.
-It all began in Limpopo, Tzaneen.
-South Africa has experienced a new wave of artists over the last few years, some artists include Nasty C, Blxckie, A-Reece, K.O, Timo ODV, AKA, YoungstaCPT, K.O, Anatii, and Maloon The Boom.

-Although the local music scene has continued to grow exponentially since the 2000s, a lot of South Africans still consume foreign music contents over local contents.
+Although the local music scene has continued to grow exponentially since the 2000s, in 2016 a substantial amount of South Africans still consumed foreign music content opposed to local content.